The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Certain assets are excluded from short-life asset treatment.
 These include cars and assets with partial non-business use.
-Expenditure within the ‘special rate pool’ (integral features and long life assets) is also excluded.
+Expenditure within the special rate pool (integral features and long-life assets, see the Special rate pool and long life assets guidance note) is also excluded.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.